l3dlp-sandbox/MassOS/livecd-data/README.txt

 We hope that you enjoy using MassOS.

 Copyright and license information about MassOS can be found in the LICENSE.txt file.
-This CD also contains the ISOLINUX and GRUB bootloaders.
-Their licenses can be found at isolinux/LICENSE-ISOLINUX.txt and EFI/BOOT/LICENSE-BOOTX64.txt respectively.
+This CD also contains several pieces of third party software, the licenses of which can each be found in text files within the LICENSES directory.